Frame for blood-pressure meter

 thingiverse

-Hi, this is a frame to convert an Omron M3 blood pressure meter to automatic working, to make a night blood pressure holter while you sleep.
-There's no modification in the meter, the Arduino controlled servo makes the same as your finger while you are awake.
-A basic Arduino code is also attached, I used an Arduino Due I had for other little project but I recommend to use a UNO (you should rename and arrange the input and output variables for convenience), connections are very simple and you can see them in the arduino's webpage (https://www.arduino.cc/en/Tutorial/Sweep).
-There is also a little code line description in the .txt code file.
-Anyway, you can use whatever timed automation with a little servo (SM-S2309S recommended, it fits perfectly in the frame).
-The servo lever has at its end a little magnetic tape cassette wheel with a soft o-ring or something similar to simulate the soft touch of your finger (see photos).
-You must cutaway the four thin triangular supports with a cutter, before you can mount the servo To fix the frame to the blood-pressure meter I addopted a tricky solution with a screw and a nut, try a better one (Arduino board must be unmounted to unmount the meter, see photos).
-I suggest to mount the Arduino board with only two screws to the top free edge of the frame instead of the front side, so you can unscrew easily.
-Holes are not provided in STL, it is better to drill them tailor-made.
-I tested the Arduino with a 9V battery in order to make the device portable and it didn't work, I had to power the Arduino with the programming cable with a handy transformer.
+Hi, this is a frame to convert an Omron M3 blood pressure meter to automatic working, making a night blood pressure holter while you sleep without modifying the meter.
+The Arduino controlled servo mimics your finger movements just like when you are awake.
+A basic Arduino code is included, which I used with an Arduino Due for another project but recommend using a UNO instead - simply rename and arrange the input and output variables for convenience.
+The connections are straightforward and can be found on the Arduino webpage (https://www.arduino.cc/en/Tutorial/Sweep).
+A brief description of the code is also included in the .txt file.
+You can use any timed automation with a small servo, such as the SM-S2309S, which fits perfectly in the frame.
+The servo lever has a magnetic tape cassette wheel at its end, equipped with a soft o-ring or similar to simulate the gentle touch of your finger (see photos).
+Before mounting the servo, you'll need to remove the four thin triangular supports by cutting them away.
+To secure the frame to the blood-pressure meter, I used a screw and nut solution - feel free to experiment with something better (the Arduino board must be removed to access the meter).
+I suggest attaching the Arduino board to the top edge of the frame using only two screws for easy removal.
+The STL file does not include holes for mounting; it's best to drill them by hand.
+When testing the Arduino, I found that a 9V battery did not work - I had to use a handy transformer with the programming cable to power the device, making it portable.

 With this file you will be able to print Frame for blood-pressure meter with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Frame for blood-pressure meter.